 A committed minority can overturn a societal norm producing an abrupt transition in the system.
 This occur in correspondence to a critical mass.
 Modeling Tipping Points

-We can include stubborn or committed agents in a variation of the Naming Game.
+We can include stubborn or committed agents in a simple agent based model.
 Results show a norm transition when the minority size is around 25%.
 Experimental Results